Rosslyn BID Operations

 To report the following issues directly to Arlington County please use the following links:

-Please contact our Operations Director, Victor Carcamo with any other safety and transportation issues related to the Rosslyn BID.
+Please contact our Senior Operations Director, Victor Carcamo, with any other safety and transportation issues related to the Rosslyn BID.

 Landscaping and Beautification

 The Rosslyn BID is proud of taking on the responsibility of beautifying the public realm and enhancing the pedestrian experience.
-Working through contractors, our Operations Director, Victor Carcamo has been able to install over 16,000 flowers annually in tree pits, pots and planting beds throughout the BID.
-This also includes consistent maintenance of our two “pet gardens,” placemaking projects such as kabob corner and the food truck zone on Wilson Blvd, and street planters used to help improve traffic.
-We have also added a Rosslyn topiary to welcome those driving in from route 110 and continue working with Arlington County’s Forestry division to ensure we provide a healthy environment for our trees.
+Working through contractors, Victor has been able to install over 16,000 flowers annually in tree pits, pots, and planting beds throughout the BID.
+This also includes consistent maintenance of our two “pet gardens,” placemaking projects such as kabob corner, the food truck zone on Wilson Blvd, and street planters used to help improve traffic.
+We have also added a Rosslyn topiary to welcome those driving in from Route 110 and continue working with Arlington County’s Forestry division to ensure we provide a healthy environment for our trees.